-- (a) To be eligible to hold Town Elective Office, either by election or by appointment, a person, at the time of nomination and election or appointment, shall be a Primary Resident as defined by the laws of the State of Colorado and registered elector of the Town.
-To be eligible to hold Town Elective Office, a person shall have Primary Residency, as residency is defined in C.R.S. § 31-10-201(3), within the Town at the time of election or appointment for one (1) year immediately preceding such election or appointment. - (b) No person who has been convicted of a felony of embezzlement of public moneys, bribery, perjury, solicitation of bribery, or subornation of perjury shall be eligible to hold Town Elective Office. - (c) Each person holding Town Elective Office, either by election or by appointment, shall maintain Primary Residency in the Town throughout such person's term of office.
-If any person holding Town Elective Office shall move from the Town during such person's term of office, such person's seat shall be vacant and such vacancy shall be filled by the Town Council as provided by this Charter. - (d) No person holding Town Elective Office, either by election or by appointment, shall be an employee of the Town during such person's term of office or perform personal services for the Town for which such elected official is compensated other than as provided in this Charter. - (e) No person holding Town Elective Office, either by election or by appointment, shall hold any other elective position with a federal, state, county, special district, or municipal governmental entity, excluding an office on a new charter commission to be formed in accordance with Part 2 of Article 2 of Title 31, C.R.S., as may be amended or relocated, during such person's term of office.
+(a) To be eligible to hold Town Elective Office, either by election or by appointment, a person, at the time of nomination and election or appointment, shall be a Primary Resident and registered elector as defined by the laws of the State of Colorado, and registered elector of the Town.
+To be eligible to hold Town Elective Office, a person shall have Primary Residency, as residency is defined in C.R.S. § 31-10-201(3), within the Town at the time of election or appointment for one (1) year immediately preceding such election or appointment.

+(b) No person who has been convicted of a felony of embezzlement of public moneys, bribery, perjury, solicitation of bribery, or subornation of perjury, or other felony involving a breach of public trust, shall serve as a Councilmember or Mayorbe eligible to hold Town Elective Office.

+(c) Each person holding Town Elective Office, either by election or by appointment, shall maintain pPrimary Rresidency in the Town throughout such person's term of office.
+If any person holding Town Elective Office shall move from the Town during such person's term of office, such person's seat shall be vacant and such vacancy shall be filled by the Town Council as provided by this Charter.

+(d) No person holding Town Elective Office, either by election or by appointment, shall be an employee of the Town during such person's term of office or perform personal services for the Town for which such elected official is compensated other than as provided in this Charter.

+(e) No person holding Town Elective Office, either by election or by appointment, shall hold any other elective position with a federal, state, county, special district, or municipal governmental entity, excluding an office on a new charter commission to be formed in accordance with Part 2 of Article 2 of Title 31, C.R.S., as may be amended or relocated-from time to time, during such person's term of office.